-As a PostgreSQL database administrator, you create group roles based on what people need to do in the database, grant privileges to the group roles, and add individual login roles to each group role.
+As a PostgreSQL database administrator, you create group roles based on what users need to do in the database, grant privileges to the group roles, and add individual login roles to each group role.
 The table below lists the minimum required privileges for common types of database users for which you would create group roles: data viewers, data editors, and data creators.

 The following table lists three groups of users and the minimum privileges they require to query, edit, or create data from ArcGIS.

 This privilege allows you to connect to the database.

 The CONNECT database privilege is granted to the public role by default.
 If you revoke CONNECT from public, you must explicitly grant it on specific databases to all roles that need to connect to that database.

 USAGE on schemas that contain data to which data viewers need access

 This privilege allows access to data in specific schemas.